aeldeeb9321/Pok-dex-UIKit/README.md

 # Pokedex-UIKit
-Creating a Pokedex app with UIKit full programatically.
+Creating a Pokedex app with UIKit fully programatically.